 But don’t just take our word for it.
 Even the U.S. military agrees that foam and cotton swabs are the best tools for effective firearm cleaning.
 Swabs are utilized by servicemen and women to ensure the utmost level of cleanliness, functionality, and safety of their firearms.

 Both active duty and veteran shooters know the importance of having a clean gun.
 Which is why they turn to these powerful little products whenever it’s time to clean their weapons.

-If you’re a firearms owner and would like to purchase some gun cleaning swabs to include in your gun cleaning kit, visit Harmony Business Supplies online to browse through your options.
+If you’re a firearms owner and would like to purchase some gun cleaning swabs to include in your gun cleaning kit, visit Harmony Lab & Safety Supplies online to browse through your options.

 Speak with a product specialist to find which gun cleaning swabs are the right fit for your needs.